SEAGuide

 We wish we could walk into any convenience store and come out with a cob of Mexican street corn.
 La Tienda Mexicana El Oaxaque is a tiny bodega with hand-painted signs and a big rainbow umbrella that sells mostly groceries and dried grasshoppers, but they have a cart in the front where you can order elotes on a stick or in a cup.
 It’s $3, incredibly satisfying, and goes perfectly with a few slices of fresh mango topped with chile, which you can also get here.

 The takeout operation in here is really fast, but we prefer sitting down at Nikos at a table with a covering that looks like fine blue china.
 They make some excellent avgolemono (chicken and rice stew), and it’s even better with a squeeze of lemon.
-We like to order it alongside the lamb gyro sandwich stuffed with tzatziki and feta.
+We like to order it alongside a lamb gyro stuffed with tzatziki and feta.

 We found a potsticker filling so juicy and perfect that it doesn’t even need a dunk in soy sauce.
 You can find them at Dim Sum House, a small white-tablecloth Chinese restaurant with a ton of options from wontons to stir fry.
 Not everything’s a hit here, so make sure the aforementioned potstickers make an appearance at your table as well as the delicious siu mai.